 Ok, if we are going to play the numbers game, it was Thatcher’s policies that sowed the seeds for the recent crash and the £1.5 trillion bank bailout.
 Why should the public, who were not responsible for this, then have to pay for such state support of a corrupt over-leveraged finance sector with benefit cuts, privatisation, housing shortages, financial aid cuts, education cuts, higher tuition fees, cuts in wages and so on?
 One minute we are told by Hague that cuts are “essential to the future of the country” and then we are told we aren’t actually nearly bankrupt and can afford to pay for the funeral of someone who hated and wanted to destroy the state and all it stands for.
 This illustrates their selective use of anti-state ideology, as does the state’s continual support for an unsustainable unstable finance sector and their ignorance to the 450% private sector debt as they decided to focus on public sector debt which is around 70% of GDP – when after the war, public sector debt was 250% and Atlee created the welfare state and helped turn Britain around!

 There are long-term effects of Thatcher’s legacy all over the world.
-You look at places such as Russia even, which was ransacked by the Chicago Boy mentality – something Thatcher supported in Chile – after the fall of the Soviet Union (read more on this, here).
+You look at places such as Russia even, which was ransacked by the Chicago Boys mentality – something Thatcher supported in Chile – after the fall of the Soviet Union.
 As mentioned, our culture is dominated by egos and individualistic rhetoric which relates to lack of workers’ rights and organisational labour power that only makes it easier for the finance cartel to employ race-to-the-bottom policies with their boys in Number 10 helping them given the Tories get 50% of their funding from the City.

 Essentially, this relates to the right-wing media that Thatcher got on with so well, especially Murdoch, and how the media tells us what to care about.
 The media say that it is not in good taste to even discuss Thatcherism.
 We are told to ignore what she did, believed and promoted because she’s died, as though that makes someone so much nicer.
 The respect for all those people she screwed over doesn’t matter.
 For instance, the BBC are quite happy to play the pro-right-wing Thatcher song, I’m In Love with Margaret Thatcher, but will only play a 5 second clip of the Ding Dong!
 The Witch is Dead song, despite not being directly about Thatcher nor naming her directly, because of ‘respect’.
 What the hell.
 Firstly, not playing a clip when you usually would do is biased as you are changing what you normally would do to keep the right wing, especially those in government, happy.
 Then, secondly, what about the respect for all those people’s lives Thatcher destroyed?
 Who cares about them?
 Those people who died long ago, or who have had so much grief and hardship all over the world because of her policies, ideology and rhetoric.
 Why aren’t they the focus?

 This relates to this idea that we need to respect how she was a strong-willed character.
 I don’t think her being strong-willed will make anyone feel better in South Yorkshire or in Chile who suffered the abuse and torture of her regime.
-Hitler was strong-willed, that didn’t make anyone think he was a good person or cheer and ‘respect’ his legacy and achievements.
 Equally, I dislike this idea that just because she is a woman that we have to respect her determination and strong will and the fact she got to the top of a male dominated party as quite an ‘achievement’.
 And for what?
 Did she help women when she was attacking feminism and women’s rights?
-Did she care about women when she only ever had one female cabinet minister?
+Did she care about women when she only ever had one woman cabinet minister?
 Just because she is a woman doesn’t mean she cares about women’s rights and was a good thing for women.

 Relating to the objection to Glenda Jackson’s fantastic speech in parliament when the MPs were wrongly called back, which has only happened 14 times in the last 32 years, with over three thousand pounds travel expenses to use – you can’t complain that people refer to what Thatcher did and believed when they are giving demanded ‘tributes’.
 The whole point of a tribute is to reflect on what someone did in their life, what they believed and what they wanted in life.
 All what Glenda Jackson said reflected this, and was right but the Tories just don’t want to hear it.
 If when I die I have lots of right wingers outside my funeral protesting, I’d know I had done something right in my life!